telerik/ajax-docs/general-information/get-client-side-reference.md

 End Sub
 ````

->note Using native DOM events, like the [window.load event](https://developer.mozilla.org/en-US/docs/Web/Events/load) might not give you the expected results.
-The client-side code is loaded dynamically and this event cannot guarantee you that the instances are initialized.
+>note Using native DOM events (like [window.load](https://developer.mozilla.org/en-US/docs/Web/Events/load) or [jQuery's $(document).ready](https://api.jquery.com/ready/) may not give you the expected results.
+Such events are usualy prior to the Sys.Application.load event and cannot guarantee that the control instances are initialized.

 ## See Also